-A financial advisor is a professional who earns a living from offering financial, in-person advice to clients.
-Just as you would hire an architect to create a plan for your home, you can hire a financial advisor to create a plan for your finances.
+A financial advisor is a professional who earns their income by providing financial advice to clients in-person.
+Just as you would employ an architect to design a home, you may hire a financial advisor to design a financial plan.

 Here’s a look at the types of financial advisors, and how to choose the right advisor for you.